denny/ShinyCMS-ruby/docs/plugins/ShinyInserts.md

 ## ShinyInserts

-### Reusable content fragments for inclusion in any template
+Reusable content fragments for inclusion in any template in any section of the main site

+### Admin page

+### Template tag